pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/00_Installation.md

 ## 5. Maintenance Cron Job

 Maintenance tasks are handled with Symfony Messenger.
 The `pimcore:maintenance` command will add the maintenance messages to the bus and runs them afterwards immediately from the queue.
-However it's recommended to setup independent workers that process the queues, by running `bin/console messenger:consume pimcore_core pimcore_maintenance pimcore_image_optimize` (using e.g.
+However, it is  recommended to set up independent workers that process the queues, by running `bin/console messenger:consume pimcore_core pimcore_maintenance pimcore_image_optimize` (using e.g.
 `Supervisor`) and adding `--async` option to the `pimcore:maintenance` command that stops the maintenance command to process the queue directly.